SAP-archive/teched2020-developer-keynote/s4hana/event/README.md

 2020-10-07 12:50:56 Publish message to topic salesorder%2Fcreated
 ```

-> The `%2F` in the topic name is a URL encoded `/` which is required because the Messaging API endpoint uses the topic name in the URL path (!)
+> The `%2F` in the topic name is a URL encoded `/` which is required because the Messaging API endpoint uses the topic name in the URL path (!).
+We could encode it, but that would mean an extra dependency on e.g. Python or [an npm package](https://www.npmjs.com/package/url-decode-encode-cli) for example, which is not worth it for this.